 Ohio Food and Drink

-Though Ohio is right in the middle of the US Corn Belt, visitors needn’t fret; with their eclectic history and the diverse residents, this state is known for far more exciting foods than just corn.
-Strong German and Polish heritage has left its mark on the Ohioan cuisine, with the likes of kielbasa and sauerkraut working its way into some unexpected dishes.
+Though Ohio is right in the middle of the US Corn Belt, visitors needn’t fret; with its eclectic history and diverse residents, this state is known for far more exciting fare than just corn.
+Strong German and Polish heritage has left its mark on the Ohioan cuisine, with foods like kielbasa and sauerkraut working their way into some unexpected dishes.

-• Buckeyes (Almost exclusively found in Ohio, buckeye candy is made from a peanut butter mixture which is then partially dipped in chocolate.
-The candy is made to look like the nut of the Buckeye tree, which is indigenous to Ohio and is also the source of the state’s nickname “The Buckeye State”).
+- Buckeyes - almost exclusively found in Ohio, buckeye candy is made from a peanut butter mixture which is then partially dipped in chocolate.
+The candy is designed to look like the nut of the Buckeye tree, which is indigenous to Ohio and is also the source of the state’s nickname “The Buckeye State”.

-With the abundance of fertile farmland, Ohio is a great place to pick up locally grown, often organic fruits and vegetables.
+With the abundance of fertile farmland, Ohio is a great place to pick up locally grown and organic fruits and vegetables.
 The peak growing season for the majority of local crops is between the months of June and September.

 15% of the bill is customary, 20% for excellent service.
 Bartenders should be tipped at least one dollar per drink, regardless of the beverage price.

-• Great Lakes Edmund Fitzgerald Porter.
-(A product of Great Lakes Brewing Company, this locally-loved porter has a sweeter flavour of coffee and chocolate with toffee notes.
-It finishes with the bitterness of hops and dark cacao, giving it a bit of a bitter aftertaste).
+- Great Lakes Edmund Fitzgerald Porter - a product of Great Lakes Brewing Company, this locally loved porter has a sweeter flavour of coffee and chocolate with toffee notes.
+It finishes with the bitterness of hops and dark cacao, giving it a piquant aftertaste.

-• Watershed Gin.
-(Watershed Distillery, based in Columbus, is most known for their signature gin.
+- Watershed Gin - Watershed Distillery, based in Columbus, is best known for their signature gin.
 A light gin with a smooth body, it is popular with local residents and restaurants.
-The distillery also just premiered their new Bourbon Barrel Gin).
+The distillery also recently premiered their Bourbon Barrel Gin.

-• Rockmill Brewery.
-(A local brewery in Lancaster, Rockmill Brewery is known in the area for their selection of organic brews.
-With four different beers currently produced, the brewery has developed booming following throughout Ohio).
+- Rockmill Brewery - a local brewery in Lancaster, Rockmill Brewery is known in the area for their selection of organic brews.
+With fifteen different beers on offer, this brewery has developed a booming following throughout Ohio.